 Labour saving: Farmers signed up to NGP will have exclusive access to Double Tissue Tags.
 By sampling animals at birth, farmers don't have to wait for button tags or hair-cards for SCEP or Pedigree Societies and then round up and bring in animals for sampling at a later stage.
 It is also much safer and easier to tag and sample newborn animals than more mature animals.

-Parent verification: Parentage errors (which currently sit at an average of 15% nationally) lead to incorrect Eurostar figures and create paperwork to correct once the animal is already registered.
+Parent verification: Parentage errors (which currently sit at an average of 15% nationally) lead to incorrect EBI/Eurostar figures and create paperwork to correct once the animal is already registered.
 Genotyping at birth will confirm parentage & correct any errors prior to registration.

-Note: The €4 fee payable for genotyping of newborn calves will be payable to ICBF, after an order for Double Tissue tags has been placed with the tag supplier.
+Ordering Tags: To avoid any potential issues around tag types, farmers who are accepted into the programme, will only be able to order the specific Double Tissue Tags from their chosen tag supplier.
+The farmer's contribution will equate to approximately €6/animal.
+This includes a €4 cost for genotyping, plus the additional tag cost and postage.
+All tags must be ordered before their 2026 calving season.
+Note: The €4 fee payable for genotyping of newborn calves will be payable to ICBF by Direct Debit, after an order for Double Tissue tags (Or DNA button tags to match remaining EID tags already on farm) has been placed with the tag supplier.
 This must be paid in advance of any genotyping being processed.
 For herds participating in SCEP, the genotyping cost deducted from their SCEP gross payment will be adjusted to account for the €6/calf already paid by the herd towards the cost of the genotype, tag and postage of their SCEP samples.

-DNA Calf Registration: All farmers who avail of the free genotyping in 2023 are now committed to registering their calves via the appropriate DNA Registration channels.
-This will take place from 2024 to 2027 inclusive and ALL calves on the holding must be registered via the official DNA Registration process.
+DNA Calf Registration: All farmers who avail of the free genotyping in 2025 are now committed to registering their calves via the appropriate DNA Registration channels.
+This will take place from 2026 to 2027 inclusive and ALL calves on the holding must be registered via the official DNA Registration process.

 Step 1: